Great Wall of China

 Waldorf Astoria Beijing

-Located in the historic center of Beijing, the Waldorf Astoria provides the perfect fusion of modern luxury and the traditional orient.
+Located in the historic centre of Beijing, the Waldorf Astoria provides the perfect fusion of modern luxury and the traditional orient.
 With a brilliant mix of contemporary art pieces and classic architectural elements the hotel encapsulates Beijing.

 With a fabulous central Beijing location close to the Forbidden City, The Peninsula Beijing is the place to stay.
 It has contemporary guest rooms, fantastic facilities, luxury surrounds and exemplary Peninsula service.